Monterey State Historic Park: First Theater

-This adobe, California's First Theater, was built by English seaman Jack Swan in 1846-47 as a lodging house and tavern for sailors.
+This adobe, California's First Theater, was built by English seaman Jack Swan in 1846–47 as a lodging house and tavern for sailors.
 He built the wood portion of the building in about 1845.
 He added the adobe portion in 1847, as the actual theater.

-It was used as a theatre in 1850 when U.S. Army officers stationed in Monterey, i.e., Lt.
-Alfred Sully, and others, produced plays under the direction of Actor/Manager Charles Bingham, and named it "The Union Theatre for the production of Melodramas".
+It was used as a theatre in 1850 when U.S. Army officers stationed in Monterey, e.g. Lt.
+Alfred Sully and others, produced plays under the direction of actor/manager Charles Bingham, and named it "The Union Theatre for the Production of Melodramas".
 Swan built a small stage and provided benches, whale-oil lamps, candles for footlights and blankets as curtains.
-In later years, the First Theatre was used as a lodging house for whalers, but fell into disrepair after Swan's death in 1896.
+In later years, the First Theater was used as a lodging house for whalers, but fell into disrepair after Swan's death in 1896.

-It was purchased in 1906 by California Historic Landmarks League and donated to the State of California.
+It was purchased in 1906 by the California Historic Landmarks League and donated to the State of California.
 In 1937 and until recently, the Troupers of the Gold Coast staged the first melodramas since the 1850s.
 Because of structural issues, the building is closed to the public except for the Christmas in the Adobes event in December.
 This building is a California Historical Landmark (#136).

 Stevenson House

 In 1879, Scottish novelist Robert Louis Stevenson stayed at the French Hotel at 530 Houston Street, now called the Stevenson House after him and dedicated to his memory.
 Stevenson lived there while recovering his health as he was crossing the United States to court his future wife Fanny Osbourne.
-While there, he often dined "on the cuff," as he said, at a nearby restaurant run by Frenchman Jules Simoneau which stood at what is now Simoneau Plaza.
+While there, he often dined "on the cuff" at a nearby restaurant run by Frenchman Jules Simoneau which stood at what is now Simoneau Plaza.
 Several years later, Stevenson sent Simoneau an inscribed copy of his novel Strange Case of Dr Jekyll and Mr Hyde (1886), writing that it would be a stranger case still if Robert Louis Stevenson ever forgot Jules Simoneau.
-Stevenson wrote some articles for the local Monterey newspaper, including one that beautifully evoked "the Old Pacific Capital."
+Stevenson wrote some articles for the local Monterey newspaper, including one that evoked "the Old Pacific Capital."

 The Stevenson House features a bas relief depicting the sickly author writing in bed, and is California Historical Landmark #352.